ryanfitzer/Example-RequireJS-jQuery-Project/readme.md

-# Example RequireJS + jQuery Project #
+# Example RequireJS + jQuery Project ![status][david-dm] #

 Based on the original [RequireJS + jQuery][original] example by James Burke, the author of [RequireJS][requirejs].

-Currently running:

-  - RequireJS 2.1.5
-  - jQuery 2.0.0
-  - r.js 2.1.5 (see "The Build Process" section below)

 ## About ##

 [AMD][amd] and [RequireJS][requirejs] enable a more modular approach to code organization.
 This approach can present a significant initial learning investment.
 Using jQuery in your project can complicate things further if you have multiple contributors and/or vendor scripts injecting their own versions of jQuery into the page.

-My aim for this example is to give those familiar with jQuery, but new to RequireJS, something to kick around.
+The goal of this project is to give those familiar with jQuery, but new to RequireJS, something to kick around.
 It's the result of what I would have found helpful when I first starting working with RequireJS.
 It differs from James' original by:

   - logs out explicit information on module execution, both on the index page and in the browser console
   - organizes and loads scripts in a *bootstrap -> dependencies* pattern